VAMDC/NodeSoftware/doc/source/index.rst

 the new version of the schema (http://tmy.se/xsams) and in terms of its structure.
 In addition the keywords in the VAMDC dictionary have changed somewhat.
-This means that **you will probably need to update your query function and dictionaries when you update to the latest version.**
+This means that **you will probably need to update your query function and dictionaries when you update the NodeSoftware.**

 :ref:`newnode` has been updated and extended accordingly.